-From supermarket shelves to gift shops, you won’t miss this distinctive brand all over Iceland.
+From general supermarket shelves to gift shops and organic food stores in Iceland, you won’t miss this distinctive brand all over Iceland.
 Omnom prides themselves on customer satisfaction, as they are highly trusted to create super delicious and fair trade chocolate every time.

 You won’t see the usual fair trade labels on the Omnom chocolate bars.
 That’s because the crew here sources all their own ingredients directly from producers around the world.
 This set up actually goes beyond the official fair trade accreditation, and instead directly to small-scale farmers who pay a fair price for high-quality products.

 Omnom chocolate beans are sourced in Nicaragua, Madagascar and Tanzania.
 While their sugar comes from a sustainable and ethical grower in Brazil, all their milk originates from Icelandic cows.
 Additionally, the flaky salt used in many of their chocolate creations is produced from Iceland’s own Westfjords.

 Omnom is fabulous, right down to its inspired packaging design.
 There is a fantastic range of flavors to choose from that are all typical from Iceland.
 Sea salt and caramel are popular, as are liquorice, barley and coffee.
 Their range of crunchy chocolate balls are also a must-try.

 Icelandic people adore coffee, and the country very much runs on it.
 Those hiring a car or camper for an Iceland road trip might notice something unusual in the mornings.
 Rather than settling for a cup of joe made with instant coffee, many of your fellow campers will be brewing pots of quality coffee instead.